stdiff/sandbox/README.md

 ## Inventory (from new to old)

-### 02. Recom Analysis and Experiment in relation to recommender systems
+### 02. Analysis and Experiment in relation to recommender systems

 Keywords: `recommender system`, `customer behavior`